Mythbuster 4: Beltline rail is just the start of a streetcar system

 Despite feeder lines into the Beltline, ridership estimates for the Beltline streetcar were abysmal.
 For example, in 2013, the only actual model run for a footprint similar to the SCE projected that a much longer segment (including the downtown streetcar and an additional leg into Piedmont Park) would only attract 5,521 daily passengers.
 And as we know, the downtown streetcar has drastically undershot its projections already.
 To put this in perspective, based on Beltline user traffic counts at Irwin and Ponce de Leon avenues, bikes, pedestrians and other users appear to already outnumber that estimate -- and that's on a stretch less than one-half the length of the section of streetcar modeled!

 Now, however, the streetcar feeders (other than Streetcar East Extension and a similar unfunded connector to the westside Beltline) are dead and buried.
-Transit lines along Hank Aaron Drive and the Clifton Corridor are now planned as BRT lines.
-Seven other lines that the streetcar plan proposed to feed into the Beltline are now envisioned either as BRT or something similar – and they’re not even funded, anyway.
+Transit lines along Hank Aaron Drive and the Clifton Corridor are planned as BRT lines.
+And seven other lines that the streetcar plan proposed to feed into the Beltline are envisioned either as BRT or something similar (they’re not even funded, anyway).

 While the projected costs of streetcar lines escalate, the lack of “interoperability” can only drive ridership for the Beltline streetcar down even further.
 That doesn’t bode well for the extension of a streetcar that MARTA’s own figures show costs $48.60 per passenger mile to operate.